anthonyec/website/src/_posts/2022-09-08-pcsx-steam-deck-setup/index.md

 ![Screenshot of the BIOS files in the folder](./images/screenshot_bios_files.png)

 Start up PCSX2 and click refresh list on the BIOS screen.

-Select a BIOS!
-I chose the European version of the BIOS.
+Select a BIOS, I went with the European version of the BIOS.

 ## Setup the basic settings